Zenith-AEM/AEM-Safety-Architecture/TECHNICAL_SYNOPSIS.md

 **Date:** January 9, 2026 | **Validation Status:** TRL 4

 ## 1. Breakthrough Performance
 As of the latest validation, the AEM has achieved a hardware-isolated interdiction latency of 54.4 μs (TRL 4).
-This provides sub-millisecond safety determinism that exceeds current autonomous control requirements—from flight control loops to automated healthcare record batch appendements—by several orders of magnitude.
+This provides sub-millisecond safety determinism that exceeds current autonomous control requirements by several orders of magnitude.

 * **Mean Interdiction Latency:** 54.4 μs
 * **Peak Performance:** 10.7 μs